How to answer IBM interview questions

 - Find out about IBM’s history.
 (Your starter for ten: IBM celebrated its 100th birthday in 2011; it began life as the Computing-Tabulating-Recording Company in 1911, through the merger of three other companies.)

-- Research and development is a major growth area – IBM regularly receives more US patents than any other company.
-The technology industry moves fast, so keep tabs on IBM’s press releases to make sure you’re up to date.
+- Research and development is a major growth area – in 2017 IBM received more US patents than any other company for the 25th year in a row.
+Technology moves fast, so keep tabs on IBM’s press releases to make sure you’re up to date.

 - IBM originally focused mainly on hardware but has shifted towards consultancy and software.
 It’s important to show that you know about its products and services.